AthfanFasee/AthfanFasee/README.md

 - 👋 Hi, I’m @AthfanFasee
-- I'm a Full Stack Developer, who's actively looking for a jon
+- I'm a Full Stack Developer, who's actively working as a dev
 - 👀 I’m interested in ...
 Web Development and learning new stuffs
 - 🌱 I’m currently learning ...
 TypeScript and MySQL
 - 💞️ I’m looking to collaborate on ...
 Co-learners